 12. Adega Vila Mea

-We asked our homestay host to recommend a good place to have dinner and he pointed us to this place, a family-style restaurant called Adega Vila Mea that serves mostly pork and seafood dishes.
+We asked our homestay host to recommend a good traditional Portuguese restaurant for dinner and he pointed us to this place, a family-style Porto restaurant called Adega Vila Mea that serves mostly pork and seafood dishes.

 This was another interesting pork dish that’s somewhat similar to the Minho-style pork above.
 If I remember correctly, it’s listed as Tras-os-Montes style chunks of pork on their menu.
 Tras-os-Montes is the region in northern Portugal east of Minho.